Big Blue Bus: Curb Your Enthusiasm

 In the Curb Your Enthusiasm episode ”Namaste" (season 9, episode 7), Larry David is forced to catch a bus, an activity he is not accustomed to.
-The eandevor ends with Larry being kicked off the bus.
+The endeavor ends with Larry being kicked off the bus.

 The bus station is the Montana/San-Vincente station in Brentwood which serves lines 14 and 18.

 The Doors

 The lyric from The Doors song “The End” “The blue bus is calling us” is sometimes said to refer to the Big Blue Buses but according Ray Manzarek this is apocryphal.